SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 "R" is the radius.
 [/hint]
 [hint]
-The formula for calculating a circle's perimeter is: A = π * R * R.
+The formula for calculating a circle's area is: A = π * R * R.
 [/hint]
 [/hints]